awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-dedicatedmasternodes.md

 # Dedicated Master Nodes<a name="es-managedomains-dedicatedmasternodes"></a>

 Amazon Elasticsearch Service uses *dedicated master nodes* to increase cluster stability\.
 A dedicated master node performs cluster management tasks, but does not hold data or respond to data upload requests\.
 This offloading of cluster management tasks increases the stability of your domain\.
+Just like all other node types, you pay an hourly rate for each dedicated master node\.

 We recommend that you add **three** dedicated master nodes to each production Amazon ES domain\.
 Never choose an even number of dedicated master nodes\.